jlacar/codekata/bloomfilters/devnotes.md

 So, we first add a test for a method that will give us a definite yes/no answer instead of a definite no and maybe which a query based on a bloom filter would return.
 We add the test for the probabilistic search as a TODO that is ignored for now.

 We see the test fail.

+Now we fix implementation so the test passes.
+Success!